-

 - Volume 4(1)

-On February 2, 1912, the director and ordinary professor of the Mining Institute of Empress Catherine II, Ivan Petrovich Dolbnya, died in the Exchange Hospital, after an operation, at the age of 59 years.
-After removing the body from the church at the entrance to the institute and...
-Dr. Director of the Mining Institute prof. I. F. Schroeder made a speech: "...
-The Council of the Mining Institute of Empress Catherine II, wanting to honor the memory of Ivan Petrovich, decided in today's meeting to characterize scientific and pedagogical activities and share biographical information, as well as the memories of friends of the deceased that could illuminate him personality ".
+On February 2, 1912, A.S.C., Ivan Petrovich Dolbnya, director and ordinary professor of the Mining Institute of Empress Catherine II, passed away in the Birzhevaya Hospital, after an operation, at the age of 59.
+After the body the body is brought out of the church, at the entrance to the institute the Acting Director of the Mining Institute prof. I. F. Schroeder delivered a speech: "...
+The Council of the Mining Institute of Empress Catherine II, wishing to honor the memory of Ivan Petrovich, resolved in today's meeting to outline scientific and pedagogical activities and share biographical details, as well as the reminiscences from friends of the deceased that may shed light on his personality .

 -